 A Valium prescription will detail how often the medication should be taken, the dosage, and whether or not a refill is allowed.
 The medication comes in 2 mg, 5 mg, and 10 mg tablets.

-Wondering how to get valium from a doctor?
-The patient must visit a doctor that focuses on the issue they wish to treat.
-So, if someone wants diazepam to treat anxiety, they see a psychiatrist.
+In order to get a prescription for Valium a patient must visit a doctor that focuses on the issue they wish to treat.
+If someone needs diazepam to treat anxiety, they see a psychiatrist.
 If they are interested in diazepam for treatment of cerebral palsy, they see a neurologist.

 When seeking a Valium prescription for short-term use—say, to manage anxiety while flying on an upcoming trip—getting the prescription tends to be fairly simple.
 If seeking a diazepam prescription for more than just a few pills, obtaining a prescription is harder, often requiring multiple therapy sessions or tests so the doctor can determine if it is the correct course of treatment.